-After lowering interest rates to nearly zero during the height of the pandemic, the Federal Reserve began raising interest rates this year.
+After lowering interest rates to nearly zero during the height of the pandemic, the Federal Reserve began raising interest rates in 2022.

 March 2022 marked the first interest rate increase since 2018, with a jump of 0.25%.
-Then the first week of May brought about another 0.50% increase and mid-June saw a 0.75% increase, with more hikes expected throughout the year.
+Then the first week of May brought about another 0.50% increase, mid-June saw a 0.75% increase and November and December experienced additional hikes.